 The delivery address specifies the location to which the USPS is to deliver a mailpiece.
 Except for mail prepared with detached address labels under 602.4.0, the piece must have the address of the intended recipient, visible and legible, only on the side of the piece bearing postage.
-(See 602 for additional information regarding addressing.)
+A return address is required in specific circumstances (see 3.2 and 602.1.5 for more information about return addresses).
+See 602 for additional information regarding addressing.)

 a.
 Basic Marking.
 The basic required marking that indicates the class or subclass—"First-Class," "Presorted Standard" or "PRSRT STD," or "Nonprofit Organization" (or "Nonprofit Org." or "Nonprofit")—must be printed or produced as part of, or directly below or to the left of, the permit imprint indicia, meter stamp or impression, or adhesive or precanceled stamp.

 2. In the address area on the line directly above or two lines above the address if the marking appears alone or if no other information appears on the line with the marking except optional endorsement line information under 708.7.0 or carrier route bundle information under 708.6.0.

 3. If preceded by two asterisks (**), the "PRESORTED" (or "PRSRT") or "CUSTOMIZED MARKETMAIL" (or "CUST MKTMAIL" or "CMM") marking also may be placed on the line directly above or two lines above the address in a mailer keyline or a manifest keyline, or it may be placed above the address and below the postage in an MLOCR ink-jet printed date correction/meter drop shipment line.